yuanho-0211/11401_CS203A/studynote/05_Stack and Queue.md

-# Study Note: stack and queue
+# Study Note: Stack and Queue

 ## Description
 - **Stack**: It is a data structure that follows the LIFO rule.
 Elements are added and removed only from the top.